Lumavate-Team/documentation/docs/1-development.rst

       .. figure:: ../images/cssfield.PNG
          :align: center
          :width: 500px
-         :alt: Image of the CSS Includes edit section from the component-set Add Version page.
+         :alt: Image of the CSS Includes edit section from the component set Add Version page.

-         The component-set Add Version page allows users to add CSS using the CSS Include section.
+         The component set Add Version page allows users to add CSS using the CSS Include section.

       a.
 Click the + add_circle_outline button by the CSS Includes header.
 This will create a new CSS variable field.